 At high tide, the line between sea and sand is crisply drawn; low tide creates sand bars and tidal pools that invite exploration.
 Look closely, and you may find hermit crabs, horseshoe crabs, or sand dollars.
 Our coastlines are fun to explore but please leave our natural surroundings and wildlife as you found them.

 Whether you enjoy the serenity of a solo walk on the beach at sunrise, the romance of a simple picnic, or the excitement of kiting or windsurfing, the Golden Isles’ beaches await your arrival.
 Sun bathe, go for a run or build a sandcastle.
-No matter what activity you choose, we know you will enjoy our beaches.
+No matter what activity you choose, we know you will enjoy our award-winning beaches.

 Click here to read about dog-friendly beaches.